 SEU is known as one of the fastest-growing private universities in the country.
 The school, which was originally founded in Alabama before relocating to Lakeland in 1946, provides more than 70 undergraduate degrees available in traditional, evening, and online formats.

 Rooms To Go

 Rooms To Go has a 2.5 million-sqft warehouse located in Lakeland.
 The company provides furniture and delivery services to homes and businesses across the US.

 600+ employees | Manufacturing | Search jobs

-Offering a wide variety of accessories, equipment, and mechanical services for your vehicle, Advanced Auto Parts employs 615 people across Lakeland and Polk County.
+Offering a wide variety of accessories, equipment, and mechanical services for your vehicle, Advance Auto Parts employs Lakelanders in both its retail stores and warehouses.

 Florida Southern College

 500+ employees | Education | Search jobs